-This story first appeared in the September 2017 edition of Sports Spectrum magazine.
-To find out how to become a member click on this link.
+This story first appeared in the Fall 2017 edition of Sports Spectrum Magazine.
+To find out how you can subscribe, click here.

 It’s a preseason tradition: Hire a motivational speaker to inspire a group of young men as they get ready for the upcoming football season.
 In this instance, former NFL quarterback Jon Kitna was called upon.
 But the question he presented spotlighted an urgent subject beyond the Xs and Os.